Project-Management-SCE/PM2022_TEAM_9/README.md

 With the service of [DigitalOcean](https://m.do.co/c/70ab03cd54f1) We managed to fully operate PostgreSQL database that performs operations according to the command it receives from the client.

-The whole system was built in Java so I wanted to use the latest design libraries available to the user.
+The whole system was built in Java so we wanted to use the latest design libraries available to the user.
 The entire graphical user interface was built using JavaFX.

 **Here's why we choose to make a loan application:**